 Kathy has been a middle school teacher for the past twenty-two years in Rincon Valley Union School District in Santa Rosa.
 She has been involved in gifted education for seventeen of those years, including time as site GATE mentor teacher, GATE Identification Committee member, CAG board member (Educator Representative for four years, and currently, Membership Chair), and now, GATE Coordinator and Consulting Teacher with Rincon Valley.
 She earned her Master of Education in Curriculum and Instruction, with a focus on Educational Technology at Sonoma State.
 Her thesis focused on Higher-Level Thinking within the Student-Centered Classroom.
 When not working to help teachers meet the academic needs of their gifted students, she enjoys reading, being outside, and spending time with her grandchildren.

 Ms. Sprague is a dedicated educator with classroom and GATE coordinator experience.
 She has seen gifted education programs in three states, giving her perspective on the possibilities for best serving gifted students.
 After filling the role of Bay Area Region Representative, she took on the position of Technology Chair.
 She works hard to connect CAG members with resources and to offer a network across a diverse state for parents and educators.

-Kristyna Mason is majoring in International Business and Economics with a minor in Computer Science.
+Kristyna Mason is majoring in Computer Science with an emphasis in International Relations at Fort Hays State University.
 In her adolescent years Kristyna resided in Singapore and now lives in Redlands, California.
 Kristyna has a background in creating various professional and social websites, as well as creating multiple graphic logos and artistic digital design features.
 Currently, she is the website developer and graphic designer for California’s Association for the Gifted as well as managing other websites while she finishes her degree.